 For a long time that was my worst example.
 But last year I got hit with a double-whammy: A book that referenced another book…that referenced another book!

-The book that spawned the domino chain was Robert Heinlein’s classic time-travel novel The Door Into Summer, which the relates the tale of an engineer cheated out of the business he helped create.
+The book that spawned the domino chain was Robert Heinlein’s classic time-travel novel The Door Into Summer (ad), which relates the tale of an engineer cheated out of the business he helped create.
 Desiring to leave his bleak present behind, he buys a one-way ticket to the future via suspended animation.
-While contemplating his plan, the engineer thinks about how his remaining money will be multiplied by the power of compound interest while he sleeps: “Oh, I had read H. G. Wells’ When the Sleeper Wakes…when it was just another classic novel; I knew what compound interest and stock appreciation could do.”
+While contemplating his plan, the engineer thinks about how his remaining money will be multiplied by the power of compound interest while he sleeps: “Oh, I had read H. G. Wells’ When the Sleeper Wakes (ad)…when it was just another classic novel; I knew what compound interest and stock appreciation could do.”

 Stop.
 Full stop.